tyrone1979/nutri2-urban/README.md

 | Fat-to-Carb Ratio | 6277.49 | < 0.001 | *** |

 ### Model Performance
-All models achieved comparable performance with AUC values ranging from **0.696 to 0.709**.
+All models achieved comparable performance with AUC values ranging from **0.702 to 0.733**.
 XGBoost slightly outperformed others in AUC (0.733) and F1 score (0.458), while Random Forest achieved the highest accuracy (0.703).
-The results indicate that dietary structure alone can moderately discriminate between urban and rural populations, supporting the validity of the constructed features.
+The inclusion of Year and Province as features improved model discriminative power compared to using only dietary ratios, confirming that temporal and geographic contexts are important predictors of urban-rural dietary differences.

 | Model | Accuracy | F1 Score | AUC | Training Time (s) |
 |-------|----------|---------|-----|-------------------|